 - 1) Each control and control system shall operate with the ease, smoothness and precision appropriate to its functions. - 2) Each element of each flight control system shall be designed, or distinctively and permanently marked, to minimise the probability of any incorrect assembly that could result in the malfunction of the system. - b) System survivability.
 Aeroplane systems shall be designed and arranged to maximise the potential for continued safe flight and landing after events resulting in damage to the aeroplane structure or systems. - c) Crew environment.
 The design of the flight crew compartment shall be such as to minimise the possibility of incorrect or restricted operation of the controls by the crew, due to fatigue, confusion or interference.
 Consideration shall be given at least to the following: layout and identification of controls and instruments, rapid identification of emergency situations, sense of controls, ventilation, heating and noise. - d) Pilot vision.
 The arrangement of the flight crew compartment shall be such as to afford a sufficiently extensive, clear and undistorted field of vision for the safe operation of the aeroplane, and to prevent glare and reflections that would interfere with the pilot's vision.
 The design features of the windshield shall permit, under precipitation conditions of moderate rain, sufficient vision for the normal conduct of flight and for the execution of approaches and landings. - e) Provision for emergencies.
 Means shall be provided which shall either automatically prevent, or enable the flight crew to deal with, emergencies resulting from foreseeable failures of equipment and systems, the failure of which would endanger the aeroplane.
 Reasonable provisions shall be made for continuation of essential services following engine or system failures to the extent that such failures are catered for in the performance and operating limitations specified in the Standards in this CAD and in CAD 6, Parts I and II. - f) Fire precautions.
-The design of the aeroplane and the materials used in its manufacture shall be such so as to minimise the risk of in-flight and ground fires, and to minimise the production of smoke and toxic gases in the event of a fire. - g) Cargo compartment protection. - 1) Sources of heat within the compartment which are capable of igniting the cargo or baggage shall be shielded or insulated to prevent such ignition; and - 2) Each cargo and baggage compartment shall be constructed of materials which are at least flame resistant. - h) Incapacitation of occupants.
-Design precautions shall be taken to protect against possible instances of cabin depressurisation and against the presence of smoke or other toxic gases that could incapacitate the occupants of the aeroplane.
+The design of the aeroplane and the materials used in its manufacture shall be such so as to minimise the risk of in-flight and ground fires, and to minimise the production of smoke and toxic gases in the event of a fire. - g) Cargo compartment protection. - Sources of heat within the compartment which are capable of igniting the cargo or baggage shall be shielded or insulated to prevent such ignition; and - 2) Each cargo and baggage compartment shall be constructed of materials which are at least flame resistant. - 3) As of 7 July 2025, the elements of the aeroplane design associated with cargo compartment fire protection, and a summary of the demonstrated standards that were considered in the process of aeroplane certification should be included in the required aeroplane documentation and made available to the operator.